CBA forecast: CNB interest rate

 Note

-This is the two-week repo rate. \The "Actual figures" are the full-year average and the "Actual ytd" is the average for the year to date, while the "CBA forecast" refers to the end of the period.
+This is the two-week repo rate. \The "Actual figures" are the full-year average and the "Actual ytd figures" are the average for the year to date, while the "CBA forecast" refers to the end of the period.

 The dashed line "middle band of 25-75% forecasts" represents the middle half between the 25th and 75th percentile of all forecasts in the CBA consensus.